icon-project/icon-sdk-java/quickstart/README.md

 # ICON SDK Java Quickstart

-This is an example project of Icon SDK Java.
+This is an example project of ICON SDK Java.

-In this project, the examples are implemented as below.
+In this project, the examples are implemented as follows.

 | Example       | Description |
 | ------------- | ----------- |